Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

 We, as the MITM can choose the the following values as our own choice: b, B, u, and salt.

-If we set $ B = g $, the client will calc $Sc$ as follows:
+If we set $ B = g $ , the client will calc $ S_c $ as follows:

 $$ Sc = B ^ {a + ux} = g ^ {a + ux} = g^{a} \cdot g^{ux} = A \cdot g^{ux} $$

-As the MITM we know all the values in the equation but $x$, which means we can write a function:
+As the MITM we know all the values in the equation but $ x $ , which means we can write a function:

 $$ F(password) = HMAC-SHA256(K, salt) = $$